watanabe-j/qfratio/README.md

-This package provides functions to evaluate moments of ratios (and products) of quadratic forms in normal variables, specifically using recursive algorithms developed by Hillier, Bao, Kan and colleagues.
+This package provides functions to evaluate moments of ratios (and products) of quadratic forms in normal variables, specifically using recursive algorithms developed by Bao & Kan ([2013](#ref-BaoKan2013)) and Hillier et al. ([2014](#ref-HillierEtAl2014)).
 Generating functions for these moments are closely related to the top-order zonal and invariant polynomials of matrix arguments.

 There exist a couple of `Matlab` programs developed by Raymond Kan (available from <https://www-2.rotman.utoronto.ca/~kan/>), but this `R`